jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 and unencrypted and must not be sparse.
 ```

-In order to fix this, open up File Explorer and navigate to:
+To fix this, as in <https://logfetch.com/wsl2-uncompressed/>, open up File Explorer and navigate to:

 C:\Users\YOUR_USER\AppData\Local\Packages\CanonicalGroupLimited...